jonhadfield/cloud-ips/README.md

 # cloud-ips

 A collection of cloud IP ranges and provider address lists.
-These JSON files can be used to keep firewall rules or network filters up to date.
+Most are JSON, a few are plain text or CSV, and all can be used to keep firewall rules or network filters up to date.

 ## Contents

-##### last updated: Wed, 02 Sep 2026 19:21:37 UTC
+##### last updated: Sun, 13 Sep 2026 19:07:13 UTC

 | File  | Description | Category | |
 | ------------- | ------------- | ------------- | ------------- |